White torture: Venezuela

-According to human rights organizations and other NGOs, the Bolivarian Intelligence Service (SEBIN) of the Venezuelan government holds political prisoners in the lower levels of SEBIN's headquarters, which has been deemed by government officials "The Tomb".
+According to human rights organizations and other NGOs, the Bolivarian Intelligence Service (SEBIN) of the Venezuelan government holds political prisoners in the lower levels of SEBIN's headquarters, which has been deemed by government officials La Tumba "The Tomb".
 The cells are 2 by 3 m with a cement bed, white walls, and security barriers between one another so that there is no interaction between prisoners.
 Such conditions have caused prisoners to become very ill, but they are denied medical treatment.
 Bright lights in the cells are kept on so prisoners lose their sense of time and the temperature is below freezing, with the only sounds heard being from the nearby Caracas Metro trains.
 Reports of torture in La Tumba, specifically white torture, are also common, with some prisoners attempting to commit suicide.
 Such conditions according to the NGO Justice and Process are to make prisoners plead guilty to the crimes that they are accused of.